sbahar619/container-app-operator/docs/implementation/phase1-dependency-migration.md

 This document provides detailed implementation steps for Phase 1 of the CNAMERecord migration from provider-dns v0.1.3 (cluster-scoped) to provider-dns-v2 v1.0.1 (namespaced).

-**Objective:** Update all Go module dependencies and import paths to use provider-dns-v2 without changing functionality.
+**Objective:** Update all Go module dependencies and import paths to use provider-dns-v2, including Crossplane Runtime v2 API changes.

 **Success Criteria:**
 - `make build` completes successfully
 - All import statements reference provider-dns-v2
+- Crossplane Runtime v2 APIs properly integrated
-- No compilation errors related to DNS types
+- No compilation errors related to DNS types or Crossplane APIs

 ## API Compatibility Verification